 Every driver in the state of California over 70 years of age must renew his or her license in person.
 Additionally, if a family member, emergency technician, doctor or police officer request that he or she be should re-examined, or if her/his application or driving record warrants an evaluation, the DMV has the responsibility to give his/her a “Reexamination” (also called a “priority re-ex”).

 As long as the senior driver is able to demonstrate an ability to drive safely, he/she will be able to retain his/her license.
 There is no ‘higher standard’ for senior drivers, but all of us can benefit from some training.
-Senior drivers will need a valid license or a Special License (we can help you obtain this) to take driving lessons.
+Senior drivers will need a valid license or a Special Permit (we can help you obtain this) to take driving lessons.
 There is no minimum number of lessons that you must take.

 The DMV (Senior) Testing Procedure